ipyton/buildingGit/README.md

 # buildingGit
-This is a version control system which is implemnetted by golang
+This is a version control system which is implemented by golang.
+It supports some basic functions of git.